apriltaoyvr/lenore-next/content/wiki/our-difficulties/type-guesses-and-the-definition-problem.md

 title: Type Guesses and the Definition Problem
 aliases:
   - Type Guesses and the Definition Problem
-description: A good illustration of the Definition Problem is the frequent disagreements on Myers-Briggs-related discussion lists about type guesses of famous people.
+description: How do type guesses demonstrate the definition problem?
 tags:
   - difficulties
+  - definition-problem
 ---
 A good illustration of the [Definition Problem](/wiki/our-difficulties/definition-problem) is the frequent disagreements on Myers-Briggs-related discussion lists about type guesses of famous people.

 If you say that Bill Nye, the Science Guy is an ENTJ and I say he's an ENFP, do we disagree?
 Not necessarily.
 Different people often understand the same four-letter codes to mean radically different things.